Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Introduction

 \section{Introduction}

-The industrial sector is an important energy-demanding sector, accounting for around one-half of the world's total energy consumption, a share that has never stopped growing in recent years \citep{fang2011new}.
+The industrial sector is a very energy-demanding area, accounting for around half of the total energy consumption of the world, a share that has never stopped growing in recent years \citep{fang2011new}.
 The rising costs induced by energy production, combined with increasing concerns about the viability of intensified production as well as new public efforts fostering more durable production processes, have led an increasing number of studies to concentrate on energy-aware project scheduling \citep{du2021energy}.

-Time-of-use (TOU) pricing has emerged as a widely adopted strategy among energy suppliers of industrialized nations.
+\emph{Time-of-use} (TOU) tariffs have emerged as a widely adopted strategy among energy suppliers of industrialized nations.
 This dynamic pricing mechanism serves two primary purposes: it facilitates the balancing of daily energy consumption patterns and mitigates peak load concentrations during specific hours \citep{hung2018modeling,chen2019scheduling}.
-It consists in adjusting electricity prices according to the fluctuation in demand, resulting in variable tariffs that can change quickly.
-This pricing structure provides consumers with significant opportunities to reduce their energy costs by shifting their major consumption activities to off-peak periods \citep{geng2020bi}.
+It consists of adjusting the electricity tariffs according to the fluctuation of demand, resulting in variable tariffs that can change quickly.
+This pricing structure provides consumers with significant opportunities to reduce the costs of their energy use by shifting their major consumption activities to off-peak periods \citep{geng2020bi}.

-Moreover, for particularly energy-intensive operations, a more efficient management strategy may involve maintaining a machine in an intermediate state during the periods of inactivity, instead of completely shutting it down.
+In industry, some energy-intensive operations, such as furnaces or industrial ovens, may benefit from a more efficient management strategy that involves maintaining a machine in an intermediate state during periods of inactivity, rather than completely shutting it down.
 Indeed, turning on a machine may consume a significant amount of energy and time.
-This is a case that can typically arise in industries operating furnaces or ovens.
-But the addition of these machine states leads to complex optimization problems~\citep{BENEDIKT2025}.

-However, in real industrial processes, not all operations are energy-intensive ones.
-They may be part of a more global project scheduling, with precedence constraints between the processes and limited capacities on resources involved, a category of scheduling problems called resource-constrained project scheduling problems (RCPSPs) \citep{herroelen1998resource}.
+However, the addition of these machine states leads to complex optimization problems~\citep{BENEDIKT2025}.
+In real industrial processes, not all operations are energy-intensive.
+They may be part of a more global project scheduling, with precedence constraints between the processes and limited capacities on resources involved, a category of scheduling problems called \emph{Resource-Constrained Project Scheduling Problems} (RCPSPs) \citep{herroelen1998resource}.